 The Standard sets forth the criteria used in the evaluation of practice sites that apply for accreditation.
-The accreditation program is conducted under the authority of the ASHP Board of Directors and is supported through a formal partnership with the Academy of Managed Care Pharmacy (AMCP).
-The ASHP Regulations on Accreditation of Pharmacy Residencies1 sets forth the policies governing the accreditation program and describes the procedures for seeking accreditation.
+The accreditation program is conducted under the authority of the ASHP Board of Directors and is supported through formal partnerships with several other pharmacy practice associations.
+The ASHP Regulations on Accreditation of Pharmacy Residencies2 sets forth the policies governing the accreditation program and describes the procedures for seeking accreditation.

-Part II - Overview of the Principles of PGY1 Managed Care Pharmacy Residencies
+Part II - Overview of the Principles of PGY2 Pharmacy Residencies